 The image of the coin on the label is the perfect tribute to both Bo and Heidi’s interests and accomplishments.
 During a trip to visit their daughter Chelsea who was in Northern France at the time, they stopped in Austria and visited the Leopold Museum in Vienna which contains an impressive collection of ancient coins.
 They had an idea of the coin image for their label prior to this museum visit but it was here they saw it in real life.

-Like with Heidi’s own wine production, La Sirena, refreshingly there is no wine club or allocation for the Barrett & Barrett Wine.
+Similar to Heidi’s other wine brand, La Sirena, refreshingly there is no wine club or allocation for the Barrett & Barrett Wine.
 The wine is available as a three-pack, six-pack or in magnum format (hand signed by Heidi).
 When the wines are released, they are available on a first come, first serve basis.
-Usually production is in the range of 300 cases each vintage.
+Typically, production is in the range of 300 cases each vintage.